 Arctic sea ice extent in February averaged 14.41 million square kilometers (5.56 million square miles).
 This is the third lowest February ice extent in the satellite record.
 It is 940,000 square kilometers (362,900 square miles) below the 1981 to 2010 long-term average of 15.35 million square kilometers (5.93 million square miles).
 It is also 50,000 square kilometers (19,300 square miles) above the record low for the month observed in 2005.

 Faced with the decline of winter sea, ice necessary for winter hunting, and the ever present need for income.
 Will this culture succumb to pressures from the mining and energy worlds and abandon their historical roots as a culture?
 Watch for more coming in 2015.

-International Award Winning Photographers Iurie Belegurschi and Kerry Koepping will co-guide an expedition up the east coast of Greenland.
-The photo tour is being lead through Iceland Photo Tours
+International Award Winning Photographers Iurie Belegurschi and Kerry Koepping co-guided an expedition up the east coast of Greenland, through Scoresby Sound.
+The photo tour was being lead through Iceland Photo Tours.

 For good or ill, change is a constant.
 Environmentally speaking, climate change appears as a rapid course of kinetic evolution.
 As the human existence is wrapped in questions both profound and complex regarding this change, one question that surfaces for me as an artist is: What does profound kinetic evolution look like?
 What is the visual response to these changes in our environment?
 The Arctic Arts Project looks to artistically capture the exquisite art and essence of the Arctic change; the colors, the light, the textures, the forces of change that create a sense of visceral beauty within its evolution.
 The Project intends to create a photographic fine art collection of works that span the northern most hemisphere of our planet.
 Join us as we journey through the arctic over time, exploring the visual response to Climate Change.